joakim/kay/README.md

     -- ...
 }

--- `print` is a slot on the "global" cell that is a method cell
+-- `print` is a slot on the environment cell that is a method cell
 print: ($value) => console log $value

 -- `console` is a cell with receptors